varun-hulk-sharma/ABC-Fashion-Co/README.md

 On success, the external customer_id is stored on the Person Account as Loyalty Customer ID

-Solution Details
+## Solution Details
-*****************
-Step 1 - Org Setup
+## Step 1 - Org Setup
 An Enterprise Edition org was used for the implementation so that additional users can be created and the solution can be logged into and reviewed later as required by the assignment.

-Step 2 – Sales Associate Creates a Person Account with Only Four Fields To meet the requirement that the sales associate should only be presented with the four basic fields during creation, I implemented a custom Screen Flow launched from a custom New Retail Customer button.
+## Step 2 – Sales Associate Creates a Person Account with Only Four Fields
+To meet the requirement that the sales associate should only be presented with the four basic fields during creation, I implemented a custom Screen Flow launched from a custom New Retail Customer button.

 The standard New experience was replaced with a custom entry point for retail customer creation.
-The Flow only requests only the 4 required fields and assigns the Retail_Customer Person Account record type before record creation.
+The Flow requests only the 4 required fields and assigns the Retail_Customer Person Account record type before record creation.
 A success screen is displayed after creation and supports quick entry of additional customers

 As a result, the sales associate is not asked to enter unrelated profile fields during account creation, while still allowing additional customer details to be viewed later on the Person Account record page.
-This was not possible using standard OoTB functionality, as there is no standard method for having separate view for creation in Lightning experience.
+This approach was used because standard Lightning record creation does not provide a clean out-of-the-box way to present a separate creation experience with only these four fields while still showing additional fields on the record page afterward.

 This solution uses Person Accounts rather than a separate Account/Contact workaround.
 The package includes the PersonAccount.Retail_Customer record type and the PersonAccount-Retail Customer Layout, which supports the requirement that internal users can later view additional customer profile data on the record page.

-Step 3 – Customer Receives a Unique Link and Completes Their Profile
+## Step 3 – Customer Receives a Unique Link and Completes Their Profile

 Once a new retail customer is created, an automated email is sent to the customer containing a unique link to a public profile page.